About HOSAYWOOD

-Welcome to Hosaywood, Singapore - Home of Jacen Tan’s films
+Welcome to Hosaywood – Home of Singapore director Jacen Tan

-Jacen Tan got lucky when his first short film, Tak Giu (Kick Ball), gained a cult-following and gathered over 100,000 internet views.
+Jacen got lucky when his first short film, Tak Giu (Kick Ball), gained a cult-following and gathered over 100,000 internet views.
 Shot with just a camcorder, Tak Giu (a film about lack of playing spaces in Singapore), spread like wild-fire and made waves in the football and online community.
-2 years after Tak Giu was released, 284 State fields were upgraded and opened for public recreation.
+Two years after Tak Giu was released, 284 state fields were upgraded and opened for public recreation.

-In November 2005, Jacen Tan’s 2nd film, Zo Peng (Go Army), won 2nd place at the Panasonic/MDA Digital Film Fiesta.
+In November 2005, his 2nd film, Zo Peng (Go Army), won 2nd place at the Panasonic/MDA Digital Film Fiesta.
+Zo Peng is a comedic and alternative take on National Service in Singapore, where ladies serve in the army instead of males.

 Jacen also directed a music video for popular Singaporean alternative-rock band, Lunarin.
 ‘Silverpiece‘ was shot in his living room and traveled to Cannes Music Market.